darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### output

 pre-compression boost
 : Brightens the finished picture without flattening its highlights, because the film's own highlight rolloff is applied afterwards, so the image lifts instead of washing out.
 1.0 leaves it alone.
-Since it acts right at the end, the colour picker reads the finished picture rather than the original: point it at a highlight area and it sets the boost so the brightest tone lands just short of where the rolloff takes over.
+Since it acts right at the end, the colour picker reads the finished picture rather than the original: point it at a highlight area, and it sets the boost so the brightest tone lands just short of where the rolloff takes over.

 post-compression scale
 : Scales the finished picture after the gamut compressor.
 This only changes the level, leaving the relationship between the channels alone, similar to what a tone curve does by moving its white point.